Jump to section: |

 The ALA merges data from the following sources.
 Figure 1 shows the order of priority given to each.

-• the National Species List (NSL), which comprises the:
+- the National Species List (NSL), which comprises the:

-• Australian Faunal Directory (AFD) for the animal kingdom
+- Australian Faunal Directory (AFD) for the animal kingdom

-• Australian Plant Census (APC) - an evolving consensus view of plant taxonomy
+- Australian Plant Census (APC) - an evolving consensus view of plant taxonomy

-• Australian Plant Name Index (APNI) for Australian plants, and
+- Australian Plant Name Index (APNI) for Australian plants, and

-• AusFungi, AusMoss, AusLichen and algal lists
+- AusFungi, AusMoss, AusLichen and Australian Algal Names Index

-• ALA Species refinement lists - These are lists covering species missing from the NSL in Commonwealth, State and Territory conservation, sensitive, biosecurity, pest, weed and migratory lists
+- ALA Species refinement lists - These are lists covering species missing from the NSL in Commonwealth, State and Territory conservation, sensitive, biosecurity, pest, weed and migratory lists

-• Remaining gaps in protists, algae, bacteria, nematodes and viruses are supplemented with the Catalogue of Life (CoL)
+- Remaining gaps in protists, algae, bacteria, nematodes and viruses are supplemented with the Catalogue of Life (CoL)

 Previously the ALA merged taxonomies and then prioritised the names source.
-The revised taxonomy introduced in 2024 minimises the merging of taxonomic sources.
+The revised taxonomy introduced in 2024 and continued in 2025 minimises the merging of taxonomic sources.
 For fauna, the National Species List (Australian Faunal Directory) is now the only accepted source, but it is supplemented by lists generated by the ALA covering species from conservation lists, biosecurity threats, identified pests and weeds and migratory species.
 These lists assign species and synonym corrections for species too recent to be in the NSL or covering issues such as spelling errors.
 For vascular plants, The National Species List (The Australian Plant Census supplemented by the Australian Plant Name Index and New Zealand Organism Register) are the major source, again supplemented by ALA generated lists.

 2. Build an index of names and classify them into a tree